 Frequency statistics are only a part of the poisoning story.
 To determine where to focus prevention efforts, we also need to know which poisonings are serious.

 Pain medications are the single most frequent cause of pediatric fatalities reported to Poison Control.
 That's a skewed picture, because carbon monoxide deaths are under-reported.
-The table below shows poisoning fatalities reported to US Poison Control from 2008 through 2013.
+The table below shows poisoning fatalities in children younger than 6 years reported to US Poison Control from 2010 through 2014.

-The substance categories with the largest number of deaths across all ages (and including intentional exposures) include acetaminophen-containing medications, sedatives and sleeping medications, cardiovascular drugs, opioids, stimulants and street drugs, and alcohols (NPDS, 2013).
+The substance categories with the largest number of deaths across all ages (and including intentional exposures) include sedatives and sleeping medications, cardiovascular drugs, opioids, stimulants and street drugs, and alcohols (NPDS, 2014).

 How serious are poison exposures?

-Intentional exposures were significantly more serious, with a 31-fold greater percentage of serious outcomes (major or fatal effects) compared to unintentional exposures.
-Of the intentional exposures, 5.0% were major effects or deaths compared to 0.2% of unintentional exposures and 1.1% of all exposures.
-Just 2.7% of unintentional exposures had a moderate, major or fatal outcome compared to 31.1% of intentional exposures and 7.9% of all exposures.
+Intentional exposures were significantly more serious, with a 32-fold greater percentage of serious outcomes (major or fatal effects) compared to unintentional exposures.
+Of the intentional exposures, 5.2% were major effects or deaths compared to 0.2% of unintentional exposures and 1.1% of all exposures.
+Just 2.6% of unintentional exposures had a moderate, major or fatal outcome compared to 31.2% of intentional exposures and 8.0% of all exposures.

 These nontoxic or minimally toxic poison exposures that can be safely observed at home are the cases that will most likely be amenable to triage by webPOISONCONTROL®.